AP VoteCast: Voters sour on state of nation

 TRUMP VS BIDEN

-In the race for president, Biden led Trump among voters under 45 but Trump had an apparent advantage over Biden among older voters.
+In the race for president, Biden was preferred over Trump among voters under 45 but Trump appeared to lead Biden among older voters.

-Black voters, Latino voters and Asian voters were more likely to prefer Biden over Trump.
-White voters were more likely to back Trump over Biden.
+Black voters, Latino voters and Asian voters were more likely to back Biden while white voters were more likely to support Trump.

-Biden was preferred over Trump among college-educated voters.
-Trump had an apparent advantage over Biden among voters without a college degree.
+College-educated voters were more likely to prefer Biden while voters without a college degree leaned toward Trump over Biden.

 FACING THE PANDEMIC